videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-2. Create a new `MeetingView` which will be reponsible for showing the participants and other meeting related operations.
+2. Create a new `MeetingView` which will be responsible for showing the participants and other meeting-related operations.
 We will pass a method to this which will reset the meeting id in the `App()`

-`MeetingView` contains three button each performing the leave, toggle mic and toggle webcame operation.
+`MeetingView` contains three buttons each performing the leave, toggle mic, and toggle webcam operation.

-It also contains `ParticipantsView` which will show all the particiapnts present in the meeting.
+It also contains `ParticipantsView` which will show all the participants present in the meeting.

-With below code you will have a basic design ready for the layout.
+With the below code you will have a basic design ready for the layout.

 ```jsx title = App.js
 //...function App(){}